plotly/plotly.py/doc/python/colorscales.md

 ### Constructing a Discrete or Discontinuous Color Scale

 You can create a discrete color scale, with discontinuous color, by setting the same reference point twice in a row.
-This is useful for example with chart types that don't support categorical colors, like [Parallel Coordinates plots](/python/parallel-coordinates-plot/).
+This is useful for example with chart types that don't support discrete colors, like [Parallel Coordinates plots](/python/parallel-coordinates-plot/).
 See below for how to customize tick text.

 ```python
 import plotly.express as px